 The last thing you want to happen to you is your toilet giving way while you are taking a dump because you have exceeded your toilet’s weight limit.
 Yes, toilets too have weight limits.
 Besides getting embarrassed in case your toilet gives away beneath you, there is the potential of you getting injured as a result.
 You might also end up damaging your bathroom.

 So how much weight can a toilet hold?
-Well, a toilet seat weight limit depends on the type of toilet.
+Well, a toilet seat (round toilet seat and elongated toilet seat) weight limit depends on the type of toilet.
 There are two types of toilets that are in use today; floor-mounted toilets and wall-mounted toilets.

 Floor Mounted Toilets

 Toilets mounted on the floor have higher weight limits as compared to those that are hung on the wall.
 They can support a lot of weight since they are attached to the floor.
 An average floor mounted toilet has a weight limit of 1000 pounds, which is around 453 kg.

 As with the Floor Mounted Toilets , the seat height is ADA compliant.
 To read our full review of the best one piece toilet follow this link.

 This means that a floor-mounted toilet can support anybody, no matter how much your weight is.
 This toilet is ideal for you if you are a heavy person or if any of your family members is heavyweight.
 Floor mounted toilets have less complicated plumbing system hence are very easy to install and maintain.

 Wall Mounted Toilets